base-org/web/apps/base-docs/tutorials/docs/5_shopify-storefront-commerce.md

 :::info[Not seeing a crypto payment option?]

-Remember to link "activate" your Coinbase Commerce Plugin.
+Remember to link "activate" your Coinbase Commerce plugin.

 :::

 ## Conclusion

 You now have a custom store front with the products from your Shopify account.

+In this tutorial, you learned how to to integrate Coinbase as a payment provider for your Shopify store.
+You've also learned how to use Hydrogen and Oxygen to create and deploy a version of your store separate from Shopify.